Will the IRS push back Tax Day 2020? How the April 15 due date to file taxes could change

 Postponing the tax deadline would give you more time to file, but again, it would also mean you'd have to wait longer to receive any missing stimulus money, and if there's a difference between your 2019 and 2020 taxes, you'd have to wait until tax season 2021 to claim it.

-What a new tax deadline could mean for your missing stimulus money
+What a new tax deadline could mean for any missing stimulus payments

 Your federal tax returns this year are also how you'll recover any money the IRS owes you from the first two stimulus checks.
 If you either didn't get a payment or got less than you were eligible to receive, you can claim that money on your federal tax forms as a rebate credit when you file this year.
 That goes for nonfilers, too -- those who aren't normally required to file a tax return.
 If you wait to file your taxes closer to a new, later due date, you're also waiting to receive your money, which will be bundled into your tax return.

-If the IRS extends the filing due date, could you delay paying your taxes, too?
+If the IRS extends the filing due date, will that delay me from paying my taxes, too?

 If you file a tax extension, that gives you more time to complete and send in your paperwork to the IRS.
 But that doesn't get you off the hook for any taxes you owe.
 Whether it's April 15 or a later date, the IRS expects you to pay by the filing deadline or you'll also be responsible for paying interest accrued on the amount plus a late-payment penalty.

-Would your state's tax due date also change with the new deadline?
+Would my state's tax due date also change with the new deadline?

 Last year, all states that collect personal income tax shifted their filing deadlines to around the July 15, 2020, federal tax deadline, according to the American Institute of CPAs.
 If the IRS postpones the filing deadline again this year, we expect states to follow.